-In this section we consider growing the tree for a constant time $a$ after the change point i.e. for $t \in [T_{\gamma n}, T_{\gamma n} + a]$ using the second attachment function, $f_1$.
-Consider the class of characteristics $\cC$ defined in \eqref{charclass}.
-We will count vertices \textit{born after the change point} according to a general characteristic $\phi \in \cC$ and prove a law of large numbers for this aggregate $\phi$-score at time $a$ as $n \rightarrow \infty$ (see Theorem \ref{thm:1}).
+\chsb{In this section we consider growing the tree \bbb{(in continuous time)} using attachment function $f_0$ till it reaches size $\gamma n$, and using the second attachment function $f_1$ for a constant time $a$ after the change point i.e. $f_1$ is used for $t \in [T_{\gamma n}, T_{\gamma n} + a]$.
+We will also assume throughout this section that $f_0,f_1$ satisfy Assumption \ref{ass:attach-func}}.
+We count vertices \textit{born after the change point} according to a general characteristic $\phi \in \cC$ (defined in \eqref{charclass}) and prove a law of large numbers for this aggregate $\phi$-score at time $a$ as $n \rightarrow \infty$ (see Theorem \ref{thm:1}).
 This will be a key tool in the rest of the paper.
-For notational convenience we will consider the time to start at $t=0$ (i.e. $t=s$ corresponds to actual time $T_{\gamma n} + s$ for any $s \in [0,a]$).
-For $t \ge 0$, $\BP_n(t)$ will denote the branching process at time $t$ (i.e. time $t$ after the change point).
+For notational convenience we \chnr{consider the change point as time $t=0$} (i.e. $t=s$ corresponds to actual time $T_{\gamma n} + s$ for any $s \in [0,a]$). \chsb{Recall the continuous time embedding of the model in an inhomogeneous branching process $\BP_{\mvtheta}(\cdot)$ described in Section \ref{cpembedding}.
+For $t \ge 0$, we will write $\BP_n(t) := \BP_{\mvtheta}(t + T_{\gamma n})$ to denote the branching process at time $t$ (i.e. time $t$ after the change point).}